 Remove scrud by running your washing machine's cleaning cycle (if available) or give it an occasional run on its hottest cycle with a good quality detergent.
 If you wash in cold then running the occasional hot water wash will also help keep scrud at bay and should become part of your washing machine cleaning routine.

 A washing machine is a considerable investment and we expect our washers to last at least 10 years.
 While long-term durability is beyond the scope of our tests, we regularly survey our members to learn more about their experiences with their own washing machines.

 Check out our washing machine reliability survey to see how the different brands stack up in terms of reliability, owner satisfaction and service support.

-Front loaders are heavy, and this may be a factor if you need to maneuver your washer up several flights of stairs, or you move house fairly regularly.
+Front loaders are heavy, and this may be a factor if you need to manoeuvre your washer up several flights of stairs or if you move house fairly regularly.

 Front loaders can be susceptible to vibration on some timber floors.
 If you've got questionable flooring then you may need to move your washer to a stable corner, or even mount it on a plate or board to keep it stable.

 If you've got a clothes dryer, then a front loading washer means you can mount the dryer above it, saving you space.
 While vented dryers can be wall mounted, condenser and heat pump dryers must be stacked on the washer itself.
 Some dryers can only be stacked on the same brand washing machine, so check with your manufacturer or retailer first.
 The flat top of front loaders also gives you an extra work surface, which can be handy.